<$250 = not more than $20 per $100

 It is also known as the Check Cashers Act as it regulates and monitors the activity of all lending businesses in the state.
 According to this document, payday loans are called “Deferred and delayed deposits” (§75-67-519) and their regulations are written in the act together with the ones for check cashers.

 - First of all, every such business should have a “valid license authorizing engagement in the business”.

-- Also, payday lenders should comply with certain requirements to their locations.
+- Also, payday lenders should comply with certain requirements in their locations.
 Each lender should have a definite legal postal address in accordance with the zoning laws.
 The store should be not less than 100 square feet in terms of space.
-It is also forbidden to place a payday lending store near such institutions as a pawnshop, or a title pledge office, or the like.
+It is also forbidden to place a payday lending store near such institutions as a pawn shop, or a title pledge office, or the like.